-According to Stop Sports Injuries, medial collateral ligament (MCL) tears are the most common knee injuries sustained while playing basketball.
+According to Stop Sports Injuries, medial collateral ligament (MCL) tears are the most common basketball knee injuries sustained while playing basketball.
 The University of Maryland Medical Center reports that symptoms of this injury, which is caused by blows to the outside of the knee, include swelling, locking and pain on the inside of the joint.
+Here is some information on common basketball knee injuries and prevention.

 UPMC (University of Pittsburgh Schools of the Health Sciences) states that landing awkwardly after a jump, suddenly changing direction and decelerating while playing basketball can tear the anterior cruciate ligament (ACL).
 This injury is characterized by an audible “pop” or slipping of the knee out of its joint.